 Summer is in full swing, which means kids in the US dont have to go back to school again until September.
 But did you know that schoolchildren in the Southern Hemisphere wont have their summer vacation until December?

 In most countries, schools close for an extended break during the hottest months of the year.
-In the US and other countries located within the Northern Hemisphere, those months are June, July and August.
+In the US and other countries located in the Northern Hemisphere, those months are June, July and August.
 Depending on where you are in the Southern Hemisphere, however, those months tend to be December, January and February.
 So in countries like Australia and Brazil, students have their summer vacation from mid-December to late January.
-Southern Hemisphere countries like Costa Rica share a similar summer vacation schedule to Australia and Brazil, although they also give students a couple of weeks off in July.

 While summer vacations were originally instituted in the US at the turn of the 20th Century to save money, avoid student burnout and protect children from poorly ventilated classrooms during heatwaves, other countries close their schools for a variety of reasons.
 In Barbados, for example, the educational system still operates according to colonial traditions based on the European school calendar.
 Other countries time their school breaks to coincide with harvesting season, so that children may be utilized as a cheap source of labor.
 Religious holidays can also dictate the timing of summer vacations.